alexa-samples/skill-sample-nodejs-multi/instructions/configure-the-skill.md

 ### Configure the Invocation
 1. Return to the Alexa Skills Kit Developer Console at [https://developer.amazon.com/alexa/console/ask](https://developer.amazon.com/alexa/console/ask) and edit your *Beeper* skill.
-2. On left menu, select the *CUSTOM* tab.
+2. If you see Smart home model details, on left menu, select the *CUSTOM* tab (otherwise there's no need to do this).
 3. Select the *Invocation* sub-tab and verify the *Skill Invocation Name* is set to `beeper`.

 ### Configure the Intents